Valerie Harper, Who Played Beloved TV Sidekick Rhoda, Dies At 80

 The show set high standards for every sitcom that followed, and generations of TV writers and actors cite it as a major influence, including Tina Fey, Lena Dunham and Modern Family star Julie Bowen.
 Robert Thompson, who teaches television and popular culture at Syracuse University, says Harper and Moore were one of the great comedy teams of all time: "We had Lucy and Ethel — they were kind of the Romulus and Remus of TV girlfriends — and we get a lot thereafter: Laverne and Shirley, and Cagney and Lacey.
 But Rhoda and Mary, when they were on stage together, even though they weren't dancing, it was kind of like watching [Fred] Astaire and [Ginger] Rogers.
 They just worked perfectly together."

+My dad has asked me to pass on this message: “My beautiful caring wife of nearly 40 years has passed away at 10:06am, after years of fighting cancer.— Cris (@cristicacci) August 30, 2019

+She will never, ever be forgotten.
+Rest In Peace, mia Valeria. -Anthony.”

-Moore show co-star Ed Asner extolled her acting talent and called her "a great friend ...
+Moore show co-star Ed Asner extolled Harper's acting talent and called her "a great friend ...
 Goodnight, beautiful.
 I'll see you soon."

 Valerie Harper was born in Suffern, N.Y.
 Her father was a lighting salesman, her mother was a nurse and her first love was ballet (she originally wanted to be a dancer).
 Harper got her first job as a dancer with Radio City Music Hall when she was a teenager.
 In the late 1950s, she worked as a chorus girl in Broadway musicals; later, to hone her comedy chops, she did improv with Second City.
 But Rhoda put Harper in the spotlight.